Kiszer/NeoWs-API/README.md

 NEOWS_API_KEY={YOUR API KEY HERE}

 # How to use:
-run:
+Run:

 npm start server

-then from a terminal use curl (must be content-type:application/json) from a terminal, or similar tool, to see if there are any asteroids in your parameters.
+Then, from a terminal use a curl command, or similar tool, to see if there are any asteroids within your parameters (must be content-type:application/json).

 ### Variables needed to run: